Frances Burney: Family life

-Frances was born in Lynn Regis, now King's Lynn, England, on 13 June 1752, to the musician Dr Charles Burney (1726–1814) and his first wife, Esther Sleepe Burney (1725–1762), as the third of her mother's six children.
+Burney was born in Lynn Regis, now King's Lynn, England, on 13 June 1752, to the musician Dr Charles Burney (1726–1814) and his first wife, Esther Sleepe Burney (1725–1762), as the third of her mother's six children.
 Her elder siblings were Esther (Hetty, 1749–1832) and James (1750–1821); those younger were Susanna Elizabeth (1755–1800), Charles (1757–1817) and Charlotte Ann (1761–1838).
 Of her brothers, James became an admiral and sailed with Captain James Cook on his second and third voyages.
 The younger Charles Burney became a well-known classical scholar, after whom The Burney Collection of Newspapers is named.

 Her younger sister Susanna married, in 1781, Molesworth Phillips, an officer in the Royal Marines who had sailed in Captain Cook's last expedition; she left a journal that gives a principal eye-witness account of the Gordon Riots.
 Her younger half-sister Sarah Harriet Burney (1772–1844) also became a novelist, publishing seven works of fiction.
 Esther Sleepe Burney also bore two other boys, both named Charles, who died in infancy in 1752 and 1754.

 Frances Burney began composing small letters and stories almost as soon as she learnt the alphabet.
 She often joined with her brothers and sisters in writing and acting in plays.
 The Burney family had many close friends.
 "Daddy Crisp" was almost like a second father to Frances and a strong influence on her early writing years.
 Burney scholar Margaret Anne Doody has investigated conflicts within the Burney family that affected Burney's writing and her personal life.
-She alleged that one strain was an incestuous relationship between Burney's brother James and their half-sister Sarah in 1798–1803, but there is no direct evidence for this and it is hard to square with Frances's affection and financial assistance to Sarah in later life.
+She alleged that one strain was an incestuous relationship between Burney's brother James and their half-sister Sarah in 1798–1803, but there is no direct evidence for this, and Burney was affectionate towards Sarah and provided her with financial assistance in later life.